chrisgrieser/alfred-bibtex-citation-picker/README.md

 - __Blazingly Fast:__ considerably quicker than any other citation pickers I know of (~200ms to fully reload a library with ~4000 entries on my machine).
 - __Easy Installation:__ no dependencies, no required plugins, no setup.
 Just enter the path to your `.bib` file.
 - __Minimalistic reference manager__: add or remove entries the BibTeX library, automatically rename and file PDFs, parse single entries, …
-- __Obsidian integration:__ When located in an [Obsidian](https://obsidian.md/) vault, literature notes will automatically be opened/created in Obsidian instead of the default markdown app.
+- __Obsidian integration:__ When located in an [Obsidian](https://obsidian.md/) vault, literature notes is automatically opened/created in Obsidian instead of the default markdown app.

 ## Table of Contents
 <!--toc:start-->